-Tae'lur Alexis, a self-taught programmer and founder of CodeEveryday, talks to us about:
+Tae'lur Alexis, self taught programmer and founder of CodeEveryday, talks to us about:

-- What the interview process was like for a new-comer to the industry
+- What the interview process was like for a new-commer to the industry

 Taelur Alexis: Hi Joel.